TheMuziBaloch/MarkSheet/README.md

 * 📊 Calculates total and grade automatically
 * ❗ Highlights subjects with failing marks (in red)
 * 🧾 Shows full summary in an `alert()` box
-* 🖨️ Printable marksheet in a new tab

 ---